 You can send postcards to any type of contact, regardless of their email marketing status.
+If you want to use the mailing address data in your audience, make sure it’s properly formatted.
+If you're missing addresses for one or more contacts, our address finder tool may be able to help.
 The higher your budget, the more people you have the potential to reach.

 With recurring postcards, your budget is the maximum amount you’re willing to spend on each recurring send.
 For example, if you set a $100 budget and schedule your campaign to send every month, you’ll be charged up to $100 a month as long as your campaign is active.